Herb Rue: A Thorough Guide to Uses and Benefits

 No, rue herb is toxic to cats and should not be consumed by them.
 Ingesting rue can cause vomiting, diarrhea, and other health problems in cats.
 If you suspect your cat has ingested rue, seek veterinary attention immediately.

-What are the medicinal properties of rue plant?
+What are the medicinal properties of the rue plant?

 Rue has been used for centuries in traditional medicine to treat a variety of ailments, including headaches, menstrual cramps, and digestive issues.
 Rue is also believed to have antispasmodic and anti-inflammatory properties, which can help alleviate muscle cramps and joint pain.